oocular/ready/docs/README.md

 # Documentation

+## Installing python packages in local machine
+See this [bash script](https://github.com/mxochicale/code/blob/main/conda/download-install-miniconda.bash) to install conda.
-## Installing package in local machine (not need if you are using container)
+Note that you do not need to install packages if you are using a container in cricket server.
 ```
 conda create -n "readyVE" python=3.12 pip -c conda-forge
 conda activate readyVE